This article gives you a super quick rundown of the ad types on LinkedIn.

 LinkedIn Advertising Options

 If you've ever tried LinkedIn advertising, then you've seen this screen:

 So how do you know which one to pick?
-I'm going to give you a quick rundown on the various targeted self-service adverting products to help you make that decision:
+I'm going to give you a quick rundown on the various targeted self-service adverting products and lead capture mechanisms.

 - LinkedIn Text Ads

-Sponsored content ads, also called sponsored updates, appear in the social media feeds of your target audience.
+Sponsored update ads, also known as sponsored content, appear in the social media feeds of your target audience.
 They can be either organic posts that you promote to a targeted audience, or you can create them as direct sponsored content.

 Direct sponsored content updates are never visible on your company page and are generally only viewable by the audience you're targeting.

 Example of a Single Image Ad on LinkedIn